Chiropractic Billing Services in Alabama

 Why Alabama Chiropractic Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and chiropractic practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect chiropractic procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and chiropractic practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect chiropractic procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Chiropractic billing itself is complex.
 Chiropractic billing centers on chiropractic manipulative treatment (CMT) codes 98940-98943 with the critical AT modifier for Medicare active treatment.
 The distinction between active care and maintenance care determines coverage.
 Many services covered by commercial payers are excluded by Medicare.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving chiropractic practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving chiropractic practices from Birmingham to Auburn and across Alabama.

 Code